Michigan State vs. Western Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 - This season, the Spartans are winless ATS when entering a game as a favorite of 10.5 points or more.

-- Michigan State's games this year have gone over the total in two out of four opportunities (50%).
+- Michigan State's games this year have hit the over two times in four opportunities (50%).

-- Michigan State is 2-0-1 against the spread and 3-0 overall this season when the team records more than 30.7 points.
+- When Michigan State records more than 30.7 points, it is 2-0-1 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.